-Republicans prepare to release final tax bill
+Republicans release their final tax bill

 - Politics-wise, Republican leaders have won over two key GOP holdouts Friday

-(CNN)Republicans are poised to unveil their final tax bill Friday evening, a step that will place them on track to vote on their plan next week and potentially have President Donald Trump sign it into law by the end of the year.
+(CNN)Republicans unveiled their final tax bill Friday evening, a step that will place them on track to vote on their plan next week and potentially have President Donald Trump sign it into law by the end of the year.

-It's a campaign promise that Republicans are optimistic they'll finally be able to deliver on.
+It's a campaign promise that Republicans are optimistic they'll finally be able to deliver on, bolstered in part by several key senators saying they'll back the bill Friday before the bill's public release.

 "I'm confident we'll have the votes," said Sen. Rob Portman, a Republican from Ohio and a member of the tax conference.

-The bill -- which critics say is heavily weighted to ease the tax burden of businesses rather than the middle class -- is expected to drop the corporate tax rate down from 35% to 21%, repeal the corporate alternative minimum tax, double the standard deduction for individuals, restructure the way pass-through businesses are taxed and increase the child tax credit.
+The bill -- which critics say is heavily weighted to ease the tax burden of businesses rather than the middle class -- drops the corporate tax rate down from 35% to 21%, repeals the corporate alternative minimum tax, nearly doubles the standard deduction for individuals and restructures the way pass-through businesses are taxed.

+The bill keeps seven personal income tax brackets, and lowers that tax rates for most brackets, including dropping the top rate to 37% from 39.6%.

-After months of negotiations in both chambers, a narrow vote in the US Senate and a last-minute tweak to the Child Tax credit aimed to win back the support of Florida Sen. Marco Rubio, Republicans were upbeat Friday afternoon as they briefed reporters on where the bill stood.
+The child tax credit under the bill will be $2,000 and the credit is refundable up to $1,400.
+After months of negotiations in both chambers, a narrow vote in the US Senate and this last-minute tweak to the child tax credit aimed to win back the support of Florida Sen. Marco Rubio, Republicans were upbeat Friday afternoon as they briefed reporters on where the bill stood.

+While Republican leaders released a two-page summary of the bill's contents, the summary did not include specific details on how the plan is funded.

+The conference report will also allow individuals to deduct up to $10,000 in state and local taxes.
+Individuals can either elect to deduct up to $10,000 in state and local income and property taxes or state and local property and sales taxes.
+Originally, Republicans had tried to repeal the state and local deductions altogether, but pushback in the House and Senate forced leaders to retain the property tax deduction.
+Then, the conference report went even further and made concessions in order to win over Republicans in the House from high-tax states like New Jersey, New York and California.

 "I'm confident at the end of the day, the Senate will approve this conference committee report," House Ways and Means Chairman Kevin Brady said.

-Note: This story has updated and will continue to update with additional developments.